 Wrist & Hand

-There are 27 bones in the hand, and 8 bones in the wrist, meaning they are both quite complex joints.
+There are 27 bones in the hand, and 8 bones in the wrist, meaning they are both quite complex areas of the body with a magnitude of joints.
 Although injuries to these joints are not common, they can often be problematic and will require specialist Physiotherapy assessment and rehabilitation.

 - Repetitive strain injury